tychonievich/cso1-s2022/markdown/c.md

 If you want to write variadic functions, you should

+1. Read all of `man stdarg.h`
-1. Read all of `man stdarg.h` twice
+1. Read all of `man stdarg.h` again, because you almost certainly missed something important
-2. Look up variadic security vulnerabilities like the [format string attack](https://en.wikipedia.org/wiki/Format_string_attack)
+1. Look up variadic security vulnerabilities like the [format string attack](https://en.wikipedia.org/wiki/Format_string_attack)
-3. Write good tests, including too-few- and too-many- and wrong-type-argument invocations.
+1. Write good tests, including too-few- and too-many- and wrong-type-argument invocations.

 # Preprocessor